Xilinx/Vitis-AI/tools/RNN/rnn_quantizer/README.md

 1. Support version 3.6 ~ 3.7.

 * Pytorch
-1. Support version 1.1 ~ 1.7.1.
+1. Support version 1.1 ~ 1.9.1.
 2. Data Parallelism is NOT supported.

 * TensorFlow
-1. Support version 2.0.
+1. Support version 2.0 ~ 2.6.

 * Models
 1. Standard LSTM Models.

 ### Quick Start in Docker environment

-If you work in Vitis-AI 1.4 docker, there is a conda environment "vitis-ai-lstm", in which RNN quantizer is already installed.
+If you work in Vitis-AI 2.0 docker, there is two conda environments, "vitis-ai-rnn-pytorch" and "vitis-ai-rnn-tensorflow", in which RNN quantizers for pytorch and tensorflow are already installed.
-In this conda environment, python version is 3.6, pytorch version is 1.4.0 and tensorflow version is 2.0.
+In this conda environment "vitis-ai-rnn-pytorch", python version is 3.6, pytorch version is 1.7.1.
+And in the conda environment "vitis-ai-rnn-tensorflow", python version is 3.6, tensorflow version is 2.0.
 You can directly start lstm example without installation steps.
 - Copy example/lstm_quant_pytorch to docker environment
 - Quantize, using a subset(1000 sequences) of validation data for calibration.
 Because we are in quantize calibration process, the displayed loss and accuracy are meaningless.
   ```shell